Topics in this article:

-Surveys are organized on the dashboard into the following categories: Learn, Explore, and Record.
+Surveys are organized on the dashboard into the following types: Learn, Explore, Record and Custom.

 The learn category contains our surveys that provide analysis.
 View the student's results right on the Survey Dashboard: